-It’s January and that means time to start thinking about those 2018 taxes!
+It’s the end of January which means it is almost tax season.
 At this point, tax documents have probably started showing up in your mailbox.
 While it may seem like there is plenty of time, the sooner and more organized you can make your documents, the smoother the process will be.